homelabaas/haas-documentation/docs/walkthrough.md

 Select the VM Host and datastore to store the VM on, and the VM network.

-Finally, from the "Template Build" dropdown, select Ubuntu 18.04 Base".
+Finally, from the "Template Build" dropdown, select "Ubuntu 18.04 Base".
 This means this build takes the latest VM build from that configuration as the input.

 Click Save.